Ooo Wee. It don’t get no betta dan dis Cher. This

 Some people go through all kinds of commotion trying

 to "purge" the crawfish.
 It’s not worth it.
-Rinse the crawfish
+Many people swear

-off until the water runs clear and be done with it.
+the crawfish off until the water runs clear.

-but now we add sausage, mushrooms, Brussels sprouts, carrots,
+potatoes but now we add sausage, mushrooms, Brussels sprouts,

-and green beans.
-The old way is perfectly fine and nobody
+carrots, and green beans.
+The old way is perfectly fine

-will complain, but the additional ingredients make the boil that
+and nobody will complain, but the additional ingredients make

-much better.
-Now that you've read through all this, here
+the boil that much better.
+Now that you've read through

 Fill the pot with the